nfisherman/nfisherman.com/content/about.md

 ## Site

 This website exists as a creative outlet, distant from the oppresive uniformity of the modern web.
-Most of the website is hand-coded, though I make use of Eleventy to make recycling elements and writing blog posts easier.
+Most of the website is hand-coded, though I make use of [Zola](https://www.getzola.org/) to make recycling elements and writing blog posts easier.

-### License
+#### License

 All code (html, css, js, etc.) on this website is licensed under the [MIT license](https://github.com/nfisherman/nfisherman.com/blob/main/LICENSE).
 All blog posts are licensed under the [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en).
 Some assets, such as fonts or images, may be [licensed differently](https://github.com/nfisherman/nfisherman.com/blob/main/copyright).